agude/agude.github.io/resume.md

 ## Statement

-Machine Learning Engineer with {{ "now" | date: "%Y" | minus: 2015 }} years of
+A highly accomplished machine learning engineer with {{ "now" | date: "%Y" |
-experience in direct, customer-facing engagements and shipping data science and machine learning products.
-Led teams in adopting engineering best practices for code review and CI/CD pipelines and drove transition to enterprise technologies to save in operation costs, reduce production bugs, and accelerate feature processing.
+minus: 2015 }} years of experience driving innovation in fraud detection, anti-money laundering, and financial modeling at leading technology companies like Cash App and Intuit.
+Demonstrated success in spearheading high-impact initiatives, such as enabling instant bank account opening at Cash App that increased paycheck deposits by 90%, as well as developing cutting-edge fraud monitoring systems that reduced fraud volumes by 12x in 18 months.
+A strategic leader adept at building and managing high-performing data science teams, implementing engineering best practices, and deploying machine learning models that delivered tangible business value.

 ## Experience